Tickets

 Children under 4 enter the Eiffel Tower free of charge but need always be accompanied by adults.

-The least busy periods of the year are from October to March, with the exception of December.
-The Eiffel Tower is a very popular attraction for many tourists throughout the year, especially the summer period from June to September can be very crowded.
+The least busy times of the year are from October to March, with the exception of December.
+The Eiffel Tower is a very popular attraction for many tourists all year round, especially the summer period from June to September can be very busy.

-During the Christmas period and the New Year’s Eve parties, there is also a lot of activity in and around the Eiffel Tower.
+During the Christmas period and New Year’s Eve festivities there is also a lot of activity in and around the Eiffel Tower.

-The least crowded time at the Eiffel Tower is in the morning between 9 and 10.
+The least busy time is in the morning between 9 and 10 am.

-It’s also a little less crowded in the evenings than in the afternoon.
-You can also choose to visit the Tower at midnight, this is an unforgettable romantic experience, the Tower will be illuminated at that time.
+It is also slightly less busy in the evening than in the afternoon.
+You can also choose to visit the Tower at midnight, this is an unforgettable romantic experience, the Tower will be illuminated.

-How long does it take to climb the Eiffel Tower?
+How long does a visit to the Eiffel Tower take?

-For a visit to the first and second floors, you should count 2 hours on average.
-If you also want to visit the upper floor (top), it is best to add at least 1 extra hour.
+You should allow an average of 2 hours to visit the first and second floors.
+If you also want to visit the top floor (top), it is best to allow at least 1 hour extra.

-If you take the stairs instead of the elevator, you should add about 15 minutes per floor to the duration time of the visit.
+If you take the stairs instead of the elevator, add approximately 15 minutes per floor to the duration of the visit.

-Is there a time limit in visiting the Eiffel Tower?
+Is there a time limit for visiting the Eiffel Tower?

-According to security regulations, it is strictly forbidden to go up the Eiffel Tower with luggage.
-However you can leave your bags in a locker near the Tower.
+According to safety regulations, it is strictly forbidden to enter the Eiffel Tower with luggage.
+However, you can leave your bags in a locker near the tower.

-Is the Eiffel Tower accessible to people in wheelchairs
+Is the Eiffel Tower accessible for people in wheelchairs?

-Although the first and second floors are easily accessible by elevator, the stairs are not suitable for people with reduced mobility.
-Please also note that people with reduced mobility cannot access the summit for safety reasons in the event of an emergency evacuation.
+Although the first and second floors are easily accessible by lift, the stairs are not suitable for people with reduced mobility.
+Please also note that for safety reasons, people with reduced mobility will not be able to access the summit in the event of an emergency evacuation.

 Yes, a visit to the Eiffel Tower also offers a great opportunity to enjoy a delicious dinner in one of the two restaurants, namely ‘Le Jule Verne’ and ‘Madame Brasserie’.